 One new element in this draft LTP is a proposed community stadium at the Tauranga Domain.
 We think this proposal has considerable merit, but as indicated above, we already have a number of important community amenity projects on our books and completing those projects has to be the city's first priority.
-Subject to the community feedback, this project is scheduled to start at the end of this decade (2029/30), which would give future councils time to put the necessary planning in place, or reconsider its priority, if they think that necessary.
+So, while the community stadium is included in this new draft plan, it is not scheduled to start until the end of this decade (2029/30), which would give future councils time to put the necessary funding and planning in place, or reconsider its priority, if they think that necessary.

-As we all know, finding solutions to Tauranga's chronic housing shortage is, and will continue to be, a key priority.
-It was very pleasing to have confirmation recently that Waka Kotahi NZ Transport Agency has approved the upgrading of State Highway 29 (SH29) to remove the current bottlenecks affecting travel and freight access from the west of the city into the city centre and Port of Tauranga.
+As we all know, finding solutions to Tauranga's chronic housing shortage is and will continue to be a key priority.
+It was very pleasing to have confirmation recently that Waka Kotahi NZ Transport Agency has approved the upgrading of SH29 to remove the current bottlenecks affecting travel and freight access from the west of the city into the city centre and Port of Tauranga.
 That's not only crucial to the efficiency of our transport network, but it also paves the way for greenfield housing development in the western corridor growth areas of Tauriko West and Keenan Road, which could allow some 25,000 new homes to be built over the coming decades and provide for industrial development which will support another 6,000-plus jobs.
 Together with the work underway to enable development in the eastern corridor (such as the Pāpāmoa East Interchange with SH2), plus moves to provide for new housing on the Council-owned Parau Farms and Smiths Farm blocks, we are at last making progress in dealing with our housing issues, one of which is the extreme unaffordability of home ownership for younger families.